- The Keller Funnel is a device used during breast reconstruction or augmentation to insert silicone gel breast implants.

 Unfortunately, the only way to effectively treat capsular contracture is by surgically removing the capsule.
 Ultrasound, anti-inflammatory agents, and other approaches have not yet proven to be effective.
 Plastic surgeons are confident that devices like the Keller Funnel and the InPlant Funnel dramatically reduce the risk for this complication.
 Surely, they represent a safer future for breast augmentation surgery, promising better patient outcomes.

-To find a plastic surgeon that uses the Keller Funnel or InPlant Funnel, or for general medical advice about cosmetic surgery, let Zwivel help connect you with a Cosmetic Doctor.
+To find a plastic surgeon that uses the Keller Funnel or InPlant Funnel, or for general medical advice about cosmetic surgery, meet Zwivel’s Medical Review Team.